-The important thing to say up front is that we all agree racism is bad (unless you're a racist I guess?) but when issues of race get discussed there are misconceptions and cultural confusions which make the debate appear not so black and white, if you'll excuse the pun.
-My aim in this article is to highlight the hyporcisy of racism from a scientific point of view because as far as Science is concerned racism makes no...freaking...sense!
+The important thing to say up front is that we all agree racism is bad (unless you're a racist I guess?) but when issues of race get discussed there are misconceptions and cultural confusions which make the debate appear not so black and white, if you'll excuse the phrase.
+My aim in this article is to highlight the problem with racism from a scientific point of view because as far as Science is concerned racism makes no...freaking...sense!

-However I'm fully aware that as a white non-Biologist I may have missed crucial nuances of the discussion.
-Please contact me if I'm getting stuff wrong (I want to learn) but also please appreciate that if I say something you find offensive it's coming from a place of accidental ignorance, not wilfull malice.
-If I upset you, I pre-emptively cry your pardon and ask you to help me do better!
+However I'm fully aware that as a white non-Biologist I may have missed crucial aspects of the discussion.
+Please contact me if I'm getting stuff wrong, but also please appreciate that if I say something you find hurtful it's coming from a place of ignorance, not malice.

 The Strange Case of the Black Woman Who Wasn't